 The education of LOA students costs less than the education of other students in the county.
 The original facility to house the LOA students adds approximately one (.99) mil to the millage rate.
 As an example, this amounts to approximately $40.00 per year added to the school taxes on a home valued at $100,000.00.
 This amount is decreased substantially by the use of ESPLOST funds to pay for facilities.
 It is estimated by the Greene County ESPLOST Committee that over 60% of these funds come from citizens who are not residents of Greene County.

-LOA will enroll approximately 815 students in 2016-17, making LOA the largest school in Greene County.
+LOA will enroll approximately 940 students in grades PreK-4 through twelve in 2017-18, making LOA the largest school in Greene County.

-No. The LOA community is the most diverse school in the system – economically, racially and geographically.
+No. The LOA community has economic, racial and geographic diversity.
 Over half of the students at LOA come from areas other than the lake.